Active Directory overview

 AD uses the following terminology:

-• Parent domain - Several domains can be linked together to form a tree structure.
-In the hierarchy, the top domain is known as the parent domain, and has one or more child domains that are linked to it.
+- Parent domain - Several domains can be linked together to form a tree structure.
+In the hierarchy, the highest level domain is known as the parent domain, and has one or more child domains that are linked to it.

-• Child domains - These domains link to a parent domain and inherit the address space of the parent, so the child is a subdomain.
+- Child domains - These domains link to a parent domain and inherit the address space of the parent, so the child is a subdomain.
 A child to one domain can also be the parent to other domains.
 A child domain name always includes the complete parent domain name.
-A child domain and its parent share a two-way transitive trust.
+The child and parent domains share a two-way transitive trust.

 Domain models